IntrepidPursuits/objective-c-style-guide/README.md

 * There should be exactly one blank line between methods to aid in visual clarity and organization.
 Whitespace within methods should separate functionality, but often there should probably be new methods.
 * `@synthesize` and `@dynamic` should each be declared on new lines in the implementation.

+## Line Character limits

+Lines should be limitted to 120 characters long.
+It is useful to turn on Xcode's character limit indicator as a guide for when to break lines down.

 ## Conditionals

 Conditional bodies should always use braces even when a conditional body could be written without braces.
 These errors include adding a second line and expecting it to be part of the if-statement.
 Another, [even more dangerous defect](http://programmers.stackexchange.com/a/16530) may happen where the line "inside" the if-statement is commented out, and the next line unwittingly becomes part of the if-statement.
 In addition, this style is more consistent with all other conditionals, and therefore more easily scannable.